+CENSUSES CONDUCTED

+8,850

+ANTIPARASITIC DOSES ADMINISTERED

 BUILDING KNOWLEDGE AND CAPACITY SCHOOL EDUCATION

+SCHOOLS VISITED ON EDUCATION PROGRAMS

-COMMUNITY MEMBERS ENGAGED IN EDUCATION
+3,066 COMMUNITY MEMBERS FNGAGED IN FDUCATION

 CAT RESOURCES In the past year, AMRRIC has developed a variety of cat education resources that highlight the value of cat population management.
 These focus on the topics of cat breeding potential, cat hunting habits, and the significant threat cats pose to native wildlife populations and to Australia's biodiversity.
 Through the resources, students learn about the importance of desexing cats, of keeping cats inside at night, and of minimising the number of cats acquired as pets in community.

 CDU COLLABORATION The 'Secret Life of Remote Dogs' program, funded by Inspired NT (supported by Charles Darwin University), aims to teach children the scientific method by tagging dogs in community with GPS tracking collars for a week.
 The Secret Life of Remote Dogs' project had students introduce the topic of animal tracking and create hypotheses about where their dogs would go, and why.
 After wearing the collars for a week, the data was collected and presented to the students to analyse.
-The data was presented as map locations, heat maps, and graphs of individual dogs' distance and speed over the course of the week.
+The data was presented as map locations, heat maps, and graphs of individual dogs'distance and speed over the course of the week.
 By the end of the program, students were able to connect that the dogs in community were movingaround in order to fulfill their needs, i.e., to find food, to find water, to exercise, or to be with their family.

 SCIENCE WEEK National Science Week is held every year in Australia by national organisation Inspired Australia, to help promote science and its value to the Australian public across all regions and areas.
 This year's theme was 'Glass', so students learnt about the value of glass in veterinary medicine in the detection and diagnosis of zoonotic and non-zoonotic diseases and parasites, as well as its use in medication storage.
 Focusing specially on glass use in slides, microscope, and medicine storage, students looked at ticks, worms, eggs, and fungus under the microscope and learnt about the integral role glass has played in the management of both human and animal health.

 BUILDING KNOWLEDGE AND CAPACITY ACCREDITED TRAINING AMRRIC's ongoing work in capacity building in the companion animal management space has expanded to include the development of accredited training through two short courses (skillsets).
-These short courses are designed for community workers and coordinators to gain skills and knowledge to better manage companion animal health and have positive impacts on human health.
-AMRRIC has worked closely with Ninti One Limited - a Registered Training Organisation (RTO) - for course design and accreditation and is seeking local engagement through formation of a reference group to review the resources.
-AMRRIC will be looking forward to delivering the first of these courses in 2023 to Animal Management Workers, Environmental Health Workers, rangers and local government coordinators responsible for animal management.
+These short courses are designed for community workers and coordinators to gain skills and knowledge to better manage companion animal health and have positive impacts on human health AMRRIC has worked closely with Ninti One Limited - a Registered Training Organisation (RTO) - for course design and accreditation and is seeking local engagement through formation of a reference group to review the resources.
+AMRRIC will be looking forward to delivering the first of these courses in 2023 to Animal Management Workers, Environmental Health Workers, rangers and local government coordinators responsible for animal management ONE HEALTH RESEARCH projects and facilitate community engagement remote Aboriginal and Torres Strait Islander (OHRC) started with AMRRIC in March 2022.
+Since starting, the OHRC has been working closely with priorities and supporting culturally-appropriate

-ONE HEALTH RESEARCH AMRRIC's One Health research activities are focused on coordinating efforts to build the One Health evidence base.
-AMRRIC supports research projects and facilitate community engagement and leadership, address community-identified priorities, help to improve local capacity and utilising culturally and contextually appropriate research practice.
-To facilitate this, AMRRIC has secured funding from a philanthropic sponsor to employ a One Health Research Coordinator to help facilitate collaborative One Health research in partnership with researchers and rural and remote Aboriginal and Torres Strait Islander communities.
-AMRRIC's One Health Research Coordinator (OHRC) started with AMRRIC in March 2022.
-Since starting, the OHRC has been working closely with AMRRIC's Program Manager of Strategic Delivery to establish the policy and procedural foundations for developing effective and meaningful One Health research collaborations, as well as capturing community feedback on research priorities and supporting culturally-appropriate research proposals addressing One Health priorities.
-Some of the main achievements of AMRRIC's One Health Research Coordinator role so far this year include: • The development of policies and procedures that outline AMRRIC's framework for research partnerships, facilitating research engagements that promote Indigenous leadership, community engagement and capacity building, while ensuring AMRRIC's activities are in line with ethical and best-practice standards.
-Collaboration with research institutes on two One-Health focused research grant applications. • The OHRC has also had the opportunity to present at two conferences this year, including two conference presentations, one poster and one workshop session on One Health topics The new role has also allowed for an opportunity to review some of the existing data captured by AMRRIC's innovative AMRRIC app, which will help to improve our understanding of the impacts of programs carried out by AMRRIC and its partners, to help knowledge gaps to help prioritise future research activities and to work towards improved evidence-based practice in Aboriginal and Torres Strait Islander community animal health programs.
-In the coming year, AMRRIC's One Health Research Coordinator will be focusing on improving the broader understanding of One Health as it applies to the inter-relationships between the health of humans, companion animals and country, by developing regular communications that help to ensure knowledge translation from research findings and program experience to both individuals involved in community animal health programs and the broader research community.
-RESEARCH & ADVOCACY

-16 CONTRIBUTIONS OF ADVICE, FEEDBACK AND COMMENTARY TO POLICY AND RESEARCH PAPERS
+Health Research Coordinator role so far this year - · The OHRC has also had the opportunity to two conference presentations, one poster and - evidence-based practice in Aboriginal and Torres - improving the broader understanding of One knowledge translation from research RESEARCH & ADVOCACY 27 5 PRESENTATIONS BY AMRRIC STAFF CONTRIBUTIONS OF ADVICE.
+FFFDBACK AND COMMENTARY TO POLICY AND RESEARCH PAPERS